The ENT Resident logo

 Cottle’s Test

-Buy my Premium ENT Notes
+💎 Buy my Premium ENT Notes

 Instant access to 200+ high-yield ENT notes.
 Your purchase includes all future updates.

-💡 The content below is a free outline of my YouTube video and notes.
-For my complete handwritten notes, please use the purchase links above.
+💡 This post is a free outline of my YouTube video.
+Get my full handwritten notes using the links above.

 👉 Preview sample of my Premium ENT Notes